 Board games are excellent for entertaining the whole family.
 A lot of the old games are still family favorites.
 Get out the Monopoly game, Trivial Pursuit, Clue, Twister, Scrabble, and good old Checkers.

 Games for the younger kids could include Candy Land, Count Your Chickens, and Don't Make Me Laugh.

 Games are an excellent way to spend some time with the family.

 Set up a regular family potluck.
 Once every couple of weeks or maybe once a month.
 Whatever works for everyone.
 Making it a recurring event gives everyone something to look forward to.
 And it's a great time to try out some new recipes.

 Winter is the perfect time to enjoy quiet time alone.
-Cozy up with a good book or a favorite movie.
+Cozy up with a good book-kindle unlimited or a favorite movie.
 A nice warm beverage to sip and watch the snowfall from inside your toasty home.
 I find it's always enjoyable to watch it snow when you don't have to go out into it.
 I even find the trees all covered in snow quite beautiful.
 Yes, even I have to admit that there is beauty in a fresh new snowfall.

 And what about doing some home projects during the winter months.
 Maybe some Decluttering and organizing.
 Perhaps freshen up the look of a room, refinish a piece of furniture.
 Take a good look around your home and make a list of the things you could get accomplished before spring arrives.

 And you know even adults like to color these days.
 The whole family can color together.
 No fighting over coloring books; adults can get their own.